Certified Medication Assistant II

 If the student has a temporary/permanent condition limiting his/her ability to perform the essential physical requirements, please contact the program manager.
 Class attendance is an essential part of the educational process of this training and is mandatory.
 Students may be dropped if attendance requirements are not met.

-Health Information Students must provide a copy of these items following registration.
-Students who do not provide these items by the deadline will not be able to attend class and may incur a fee to be transferred to the next available class:
+Students must provide a copy of the following items upon registration.
+Students who do not provide these items within three (3) business days of the class start date will not be able to attend class and may incur a fee to be transferred to the next available class:

 - Printed proof of a negative TB test within the last 12 months.